zolrath/wemux/README.md

     git clone git://github.com/zolrath/wemux.git ~/.wemux

-  On OSX use the standard wemux file.
-On Linux machines use wemux-linux. wemux-linux removes stderr redirection until tmux/epoll error is fixed.
+  On OSX use wemux, on Linux machines use wemux-linux. wemux-linux removes stderr redirection until tmux/epoll error is fixed.

   Move or symlink the `wemux` file into your $PATH such as `/usr/local/bin/`,